vhvplatform/react-framework/packages/create-app/README.md

 The CLI will create a new SaaS application with:

 - Full project structure (src, public, scripts, hooks, utils, types)
-- Package.json with all @longvhv dependencies
+- Package.json with all @vhvplatform dependencies
 - TypeScript configuration
 - Vite configuration
 - Tailwind CSS setup